| |

 • Light-colored walls for max brightness

-I’ve found that a well-placed mirror can make a 100-square-foot camper feel like 200.
+A well-placed mirror can make a 100-square-foot camper feel like 200.
 Bonus points if it reflects a great view.

 Glass cabinet doors keep things open and bright.
 Even swapping out dark knobs for chrome or brushed nickel helps scatter light around.